stefanoverna/graphql8/guides/fields/arguments.md

 end
 ```

-Furthermore, if your argument is already camelCased, then it will remain camelized in the GraphQL schema.
+Furthermore, if your argument is already camelCased, then it will remain camelized in the GraphQL8 schema.
 However, the argument will be converted to snake_case when it is passed to the resolver method:

 ```ruby
 field :posts, [PostType], null: false do